 There are many exceptional overlooks along the route, but Doughton Park definitely has some worth stopping for and hiking to.
 The Bluff Mountain Trail and Wildcat Rocks Overlook are both particularly worthy of note.

 In late spring, the rhododendron and flame azalea blooms are dramatic.
-Then there’s a whole new collection of colors that shades the landscape in fall.
+Then there’s a whole new collection of colors that shade the mountain landscape in Fall.

 Blue Ridge Parkway Picnic Areas